savashn/ecewo-docs/src/content/docs/docs/handling-requests.md

 int main()
 {
     get("/send-params/:slug", send_params);
-    ecewo();
+    ecewo(4000);
     return 0;
 }
 ```

-Recompile the program and send a request to `http://localhost:8080/send-params/testslug`.
+Recompile the program and send a request to `http://localhost:4000/send-params/testslug`.
 Server will send us `testslug`.

 We can define more than one slug if we need using the same way.
 Here is an example: